jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.14.5 FindMainStem

-Finds the main stem, based on stream lengths, of each stream network..
+Finds the main stem, based on stream lengths, of each stream network.

 *Parameters*: